giellalt/dict-sms-mul/00readme.txt

 =====
 Preliminary conventions: inflection
 =====
-The current solution with inflected forms in <xg> is preliminary.
-These forms are taken from the book "kurss" and are perhaps necessary for Oahpa!

-Also the field <infl> in <lg> is preliminary.
+In the field <infl> in <lg> is preliminary.
 Inflected forms are listed if they occur in the wordlists.
 I am converting to the lexical database.
 I only use <infl> for learning about inflection classes now, but this information will be obsolete as soon as the FST works.

 =====
 meta